Visit Course Store to register for the following Centre for Indigegogy workshops and certificates:

 Parking at the Faculty of Social Work is for faculty and staff only and anyone without a gold Laurier permit will be ticketed.
 There are several City of Kitchener parking lots close to the Faculty of Social Work where you can park.

 The temperature in our classrooms tend to be unpredictable.
 Unfortunately, the heat is controlled by the facilities department on our Waterloo campus and we do not have control over the temperature controls.
 We advise you to dress in layers so you can be comfortable.

-Binary washrooms are located on the first floor next to FSW101 and cisgender washrooms are available on each floor.
-We encourage you to utilize whichever washroom feels most comfortable for you and avoid making assumptions about the use of bathrooms by others.
+A gender neutral washroom is located on the first floor next to FSW101, with gendered washrooms located each floor.
+We encourage you to utilize whichever washroom feels most comfortable for you and avoid making assumptions about the use of washrooms by others.

-Laurier's Diversity and Equity Office would like to remind you that you share the air with students, staff and faculty with environmental or multiple chemical sensitivities.
+Laurier's Human Resource Department would like to remind you that you share the air with students, staff and faculty with environmental or multiple chemical sensitivities.
 Although wearing fragrances is a personal choice, it is one that may negatively impact the health and safety of others.
 We ask that you avoid the use of perfume, cologne, lotions, scented hairspray and other scented products while visiting the Faculty of Social Work.

 You are welcome to bring your drums and/or shakers.
 We will often sing songs in the morning and when the workshop ends.